ryukirisame/learnSystemDesign/caching.md

 - Since they’re all written at once, they will all expire at the same moment → stampede risk.

 2. Hot keys with synchronized access
+- Example: A trending product (product:123) gets cached at t=0 with TTL=300s.
+- Millions of users hit it within that window.
+- At t=300s, everyone sees a miss at the same instant.

 ## Why Does It Happen?